A loophole in regulation has made acetyl fentanyl, a drug up to 15 times more powerful than heroin, cheap and readily available.

 - Can mimic the effects of a heroin overdose

 - When used the same way as heroin, overdoses are not just common, but likely

 Doctors usually treat overdose patients with the opiate-reversal drug naloxone, which works by counteracting the effects of heroin and other strong opioids.
 However, because acetyl fentanyl is so much stronger than most drugs, naloxone may not be enough to stop a fatal overdose.

 Doctors understand that naloxone alone is not enough to address the larger problem of addiction.
 Naloxone is a Band-Aid - an emergency response to a serious medical event.
 To get to the root of acetyl fentanyl, heroin, and other types of overdoses, you have to look at how to combat the tragic reality of addiction.
 More often than not, what users need is rehabilitation, not incarceration.

-The Koffel Law Firm is committed to helping drug offenders combat their addiction from a deeply personal level.
+Koffel Brininger Nesbitt is committed to helping drug offenders combat their addiction from a deeply personal level.
 We have seen the devastating effects that drugs like heroin and acetyl fentanyl can have on individuals and families, and will do whatever it takes to ensure that offenders get the treatment they need.